Complete Travel Guide To Yellowstone National Park

 As of 2010 firearms are allowed within Yellowstone National Park, but must be in compliance with applicable federal and state law.
 Firearms are not allowed in any Federal Building---Visitor Centers, Post Office, etc........The way I understand it is, Yellowstone Park is within the boundaries of Montana, Wyoming and Idaho.
 If you happen to be within the Montana section of Yellowstone you must comply with Montana state laws regarding the holding, possession and transport of firearms as well as the permits for each state.
 The same is true if you happen to be in Idaho or the Wyoming sections.

 Bear Spray or Pepper Spray is allowed within Yellowstone Park.
 Here are my recommendations:

-Boat Air Horns are not allowed
+Boat Air Horns are not

-can be used while boating on Yellowstone Lake.
+Park but can be used while boating on Yellowstone Lake.

 GPS Units and Geocaching: